 - Paste the following command and press Enter:

 - Restart your computer and try updating again.

 DISM is the second built-in repair tool for fixing broken or corrupt files on Windows.
 This tool runs a deeper scan than SFC and can fix the tool and the Worker Invalid error.

 If the command above does not work, run the DISM scan with the Windows Installation Media following the steps below:

 - Insert your Windows installation media.

-- In the command line, type the following commands and press Enter after each:
+- Type the following commands and press Enter after each:

 - Now, type the following command and press Enter:

-- Make sure to change an X value with the letter of the mounted drive with Windows 10 installation.
+- Make sure to change an X value with the letter of the mounted drive with the Windows 10 installation.